Why You Should Keep Sacred Sites on Your Bucket List

 How can travelers help local communities get through the pandemic?

 The best thing to do is pre-book trips for future dates.
 With flexible cancellation policies and smaller crowds, availability is not an issue.
 We're taking reservations for 2021.
+On Sept 2, 2020, Peru announced that International flights would resume on October 1, 2020. (follow this link to get more info)

 During this extended downtime, our Peruvian guides have organized "The Qechua Culture Literary Project" as a means to support themselves.
 Follow this link to read the first story in the collection.
 If you have any questions, please let me know.
 I've been involved in the project (as an unpaid volunteer) since the beginning